Topics Map > Features and Functionality > Client Capabilities > Desktop

 Note: If you end the meeting series early, exceptions associated with the recurring meeting are lost.

 Outlook does not provide a way to change a meeting organizer.
 To change the meeting organizer of a recurring meeting, end the recurring meeting.
 To do this, set an earlier end date and send the update to all attendees.
 After you complete this step, the new organizer should create a new recurring meeting.

 Avoid using a recurring meeting to share attachments

 Attachments add to the complexity of recurring meeting exceptions.
 Each exception contains its own copy of the attachments.
 As exceptions are added to recurring meetings, new copies of the attachments are created.
 If you make changes to one set of attachments, these changes do not propagate to the other exceptions.
-If you require that all attendees have the most recent copy of changes for any given meeting, share the documents via a sharing service, such as OneDrive.
+If you require that all attendees have the most recent copy of changes for any given meeting, share the documents via a sharing service, such as OneDrive for Business.

 Prevent inconsistencies in meeting notes

 If you make a change to the meeting time, date, location or attendee list, and then attempt to save the meeting, Outlook only offers you two choices.
 Send the meeting update to all attendees or cancel the changes.
 This design ensures that the copy of the meeting is consistent for all attendees.
 However, the Notes field is not considered a critical field.
 Therefore, you can save changes to the Notes field without sending the update to all attendees.